nus-cs2103/website-base/admin/tp-timeline.md

 <box id="lo-above-product" type="info" seamless>

 **Aim to do 'just enough':**{.text-info}
 Note how the <span class="text-success">:fas-crosshairs: **Product goal**</span> (together with the <span class="text-success">:fas-crosshairs: **Strategy**</span>) is simply a means to achieve the <span class="text-success">:fas-crosshairs: **Learning outcome**</span>.
 Unlike in a real SE project, the product in the tP exists only to help you achieve the learning outcome.
-Hence, aim to **do 'just enough' work on the product to achieve the intended learning outcome of the iteration** %%(e.g., don't make features bigger necessary)%% so that the tP doesn't add to your workload more than necessary.
+Hence, aim to **do 'just enough' work on the product to achieve the intended learning outcome of the iteration** %%(e.g., don't make features bigger than necessary)%% so that the tP doesn't add to your workload more than necessary.
 </box>